AlcoholRehabHelp Logo

 • Are in recovery from alcohol use or unable to control their consumption

 Remember that what might be normal for one person isn’t the same for another.
-One drink is safe for some people, while others cannot consume that much.
+One drink might be safe for some people, but it might be too much for others.

 Treatment for Alcohol Abuse & Addiction